gaperton/Type-R/docsource/05_Collection/Updates_and_Events.md

 # Updates

-Collections notify listeners on the details of the update with events.
-It's executed in 3 steps:
+Collections notify listeners on changes with events.
+The collection update is executed in 4 steps:

-1. Apply all changes to collection and nested records.
+1. Apply all changes to the records and collection.
-2. Trigger events for individual changes:
+1. Trigger the one event per record:
+    - `add`(record, collection, options) for each record added.
+    - `remove`(record, collection, options) for each record removed.
-    - Trigger `add`, `remove`, or `change` event for every individual record change.
+    - `change`(record, options) for each record changed.
+3. Trigger the single event:
+    - `update`(collection, options) if any records were added.
-    - Trigger an `update` event when there are any records added or removed, and `sort` event if an order of records was changed.
+    - `sort`(collection, options) if an order of records was changed.
-3. If any changes were applied to the collection:
+4. Trigger `changes` event in case if any changes were made to the collection and objects inside.
-    - trigger `changes` event;
-    - notify collection's owner on aggregation subtree changes.

-### collection.add( models, options? )
+### collection.add( models, options? : `options` )

-Add a record (or an array of records) to the collection, firing an "add" event for each record, and an "update" event afterwards.
-If a record property is defined, you may also pass raw attributes objects, and have them be vivified as instances of the record.
+Add a record (or an array of records) to the collection.
+If this is the `Record.Collection`, you may also pass raw attributes objects, and have them be vivified as instances of the `Record`.
 Returns the added (or preexisting, if duplicate) records.

-Pass {at: index} to splice the record into the collection at the specified index.
-If you're adding records to the collection that are already in the collection, they'll be ignored, unless you pass {merge: true}, in which case their attributes will be merged into the corresponding records, firing any appropriate "change" events.
+Pass `{at: index}` to splice the record into the collection at the specified index.
+If you're adding records to the collection that are already in the collection, they'll be ignored, unless you pass `{merge: true}`, in which case their attributes will be merged into the corresponding records.

-    var ships = new Backbone.Collection;

-    ships.on("add", function(ship) {
-        alert("Ahoy " + ship.get("name") + "!");
-    });

-    ships.add([
-        {name: "Flying Dutchman"},
-        {name: "Black Pearl"}
-    ]);

-Note that adding the same record (a record with the same id) to a collection more than once is a no-op.

-### collection.remove( records, options? )
+### collection.remove( records, options? : `options` )

 Remove a record (or an array of records) from the collection, and return them.
 Each record can be a record instance, an id string or a JS object, any value acceptable as the id argument of collection.get.
-Fires a "remove" event for each record, and a single "update" event afterwards, unless {silent: true} is passed.
-The record's index before removal is available to listeners as options.index.

-### collection.set( records, options? )
+### collection.set( records, options? : `options` )

 The set method performs a "smart" update of the collection with the passed list of records.
 If a record in the list isn't yet in the collection it will be added; if the record is already in the collection its attributes will be merged; and if the collection contains any records that aren't present in the list, they'll be removed.
 All of the appropriate "add", "remove", and "change" events are fired as this happens.
 Returns the touched records in the collection.
 If you'd like to customize the behavior, you can disable it with options: {add: false}, {remove: false}, or {merge: false}.